areebamoosa/Netlynk/README.md

 ## About this project 🚀

-NetLynk is a social networking web application built to explore how social media platforms work at a foundational level.
+Netlynk is a social networking web application built to explore how social media platforms work at a foundational level.
 The project focuses on creating an interactive environment where users can add posts, view content, and engage through comments.

 ### Technologies 🛠️